jcavieresg/htps/README.md

 and the same for $\texttt{Makevars}$ file.

 5. Compile the "htps" library using "Rcpp" of R following the "build_package.R" code.
 6. Run the "htps.R" code to reproduce the results.

+If you have any suggestions or would like to improve the way "htool" is linked with R, please feel free to send an email to: j.cavieres.g@gmail.com